John Heminges: Life

 Heminges was mentioned in Shakespeare's will, along with Richard Burbage and Henry Condell, each being bequeathed 26 shillings and eightpence to buy mourning rings.
 Burbage died before the publication of Shakespeare's First Folio, but Heminges and Condell became credited contributors of the book.
 They mentioned in their preface, "To the great Variety of Readers", that they wished "the Author himselfe had liv'd to have set forth, and overseen his owne writings", they also mention their own care and pain "to haue collected & publish’d" the works.
 Their editorial efforts were vital to preserving a number of Shakespeare's plays, some of which might have been lost otherwise.

-As a sharer in the Globe Theatre, Heminges’ name, along with the other sharers, is mentioned several times in various legal documents that were discovered by American researcher Charles William Wallace.
+As a sharer in the Globe Theatre, Heminges’s name, along with the other sharers, is mentioned several times in various legal documents that were discovered by American researcher Charles William Wallace.
 The Globe was plagued by lawsuits as the shares were left to beneficiaries who did not have the continued welfare of the company at heart.
 In one such lawsuit, Heminges v Ostler, Heminges was sued by his daughter, Thomasina Ostler over a share of the company.
 The surviving records do not specify the final outcome of the suit.
-At his death, Heminges’ shares in the Globe and Blackfriars theatres passed to his son, William Heminges.
+At his death, Heminges’s shares in the Globe and Blackfriars theatres passed to his son, William Heminges.
 The lawsuit records are valuable to historians for the detailed information they contain regarding the company business.

 Heminges died in October 1630 in Southwark, and was buried 12 October 1630 at the parish church of St Mary Aldermanbury.
 In his will he had asked to be buried as close to his wife as possible.